Svetovit: Cult

 Once a year there was a big feast in honor of the god.
 The day before, the priest would clean the temple, taking care not to let out any breath inside the temple, so as not to defile the presence of the god with human breath.
 The feast was held after the harvest.
 After the crowd gathered in front of the temple, animals were sacrificed and then a feast was held.
-The next day the crowd gathered in front of the temple and the priest checked the amount of alcohol in the horn situated in the statue of the god – if there was a lack of alcohol poured earlier, it predicted a crop failure and the priest ordered to make provisions, if there was no lack the priest predicted a good harvest for the next year.
+The next day the crowd gathered in front of the temple and the priest checked the amount of alcohol in the horn situated in the statue of the god – if there was a lack of alcohol poured earlier, it predicted a crop failure and the priest ordered them to make provisions; if there was no lack the priest predicted a good harvest for the next year.
 Then the priest poured out the liquor from the horn under the statue's feet and poured fresh liquor asking for prosperity for himself and the people.
 The priest would finish the ritual by taking a large gulp from the horn, then refilling it again and placing it in the statue.

-There is also a well-known ritual connected with a round cake seasoned with honey of a large size, which the priest would put in front of him and ask the people gathered in front of him if they could see him.
-When the crowd answered that they had seen it, the priest wished them that they would not be able to see him the following year, which amounted to a wish for a larger harvest.
+There is also a well known ritual connected with a large round cake seasoned with honey, which the priest would put in front of him and ask the people gathered in front of him if they could see him.
+When the crowd answered that they could, the priest wished them that they would not be able to see him the following year, which amounted to a wish for a larger harvest.

 The priest admonished the people to offer sacrifices to the god to ensure prosperity.
 The Slavs voluntarily gave one coin a year to Svetovit.
 The god was also given ⅓ of the captured armor of enemies.
 Neighboring kings were also said to have made gifts to the deity, such as a Danish king named Swen, probably Sweyn III of Denmark, who offered him a precious cup.
 Merchants who came to trade on the island of Rügen were taxed in honour of Svetovit.

-A white horse was sacrificed to Svetovit.
+A white horse was an intrinsic element of the Svetovit cult.
 The god himself was supposed to ride this horse at night to fight his enemies, which was proved by the fact that in the morning the horse was drowsy and dirty.
-The horse could only be ridden by a priest to diminish the value of the horse, and pulling a hair from its mane or tail was considered a sin.
-The horse was also used for divination: the priests set up three rows of spears with the spearheads downwards, where each row of spears was crossed with each other, if the horse crossed these rows of spears with its right foot first, it meant good luck in a planned battle or attack, if with the left first, the battle was called off.
+The horse could only be ridden by a priest in order to not diminish the value of the horse, and pulling a hair from its mane or tail was considered a sin.
+The horse was also used for divination: the priests set up three rows of spears with the spearheads downwards, where each row of spears was crossed with each other: if the horse crossed these rows of spears with its right foot first, it meant good luck in a planned battle or attack; if with the left first, the battle was called off.